KnapsackPro/docs.knapsackpro.com/_posts/2017-07-17-when-distributed-locks-might-be-helpful-in-ruby-on-rails-application.md

 * If possible use unique index to ensure data consistency in DB.
 When concurrency problem will happen then at least DB will ensure data correctness.
 * Use tested distribution lock solutions

-I also recommend reading article: [Differences between transactions and locking](https://makandracards.com/makandra/31937-differences-transactions-locking).
+I also recommend reading the following article: [Differences between transactions and locking](https://makandracards.com/makandra/31937-differences-transactions-locking).